Veil of Maya: Magyar's arrival and Matriarch (2014–2016)

-At Knotfest 2014, Veil of Maya were seen performing with a new vocalist, who is well known in the local music scene of the state of Wisconsin, on January 1, 2015 it was announced that Arms of Empire vocalist Lukas Magyar joined the band replacing the departed Butler.
+In 2014, Veil of Maya performed at Knotfest with new vocalist Lukas Magyar, who later officially joined the band on January 1, 2015.
 At the same time, the band released a new single, "Phoenix".

 Shortly after the announcement, the band went on the "Slow Your Troll and Know Your Role" tour with Upon a Burning Body, Volumes, Gideon and The Last Ten Seconds of Life.
 They also took part in the Ashes to Ashes European Tour with Chelsea Grin, Oceans Ate Alaska and Black Tongue (Black Tongue pulled out within the first few shows due to an injury sustained by frontman Alex Teyen).

 On March 23, 2015, Veil of Maya officially announced the release of a new album, Matriarch, and released a new single, "Mikasa".
 The album was released on May 12, 2015, through Sumerian Records.
-It was the band's first release with Magyar, and represents somewhat of a departure from the style of previous releases: it is less focused on technicality and is their first work to incorporate clean singing, replacing growling with hardcore-style screaming.
+It was the band's first release with Magyar, and represents somewhat of a departure from the style of previous releases, focused less on technicality and more on clean singing, replacing growling with hardcore-style screaming.

 False Idol, Mother and hiatus (2017–present)

 On September 13, 2017, the band released a music video "Overthrow" on YouTube, and announced the album False Idol for October 20, 2017.
 The music video for the band's second single "Doublespeak" was added to YouTube on October 3, 2017.

 On September 12, 2019, they released the single "Members Only" off a future unknown album.
 On May 3, 2020, the band released a music video for the single "Outsider" and an animated music video for their single "Viscera" on February 27, 2021, from the presumed unannounced album.
 On October 6, 2021, their single "Outrun" was uploaded to YouTube as a music video.

-On April 20, 2022, the band released the first single, "Synthwave Vegan".
-On February 8, 2023, the band unveiled the second single "Godhead" and its corresponding music video.
+On April 20, 2022, the band released the single, "Synthwave Vegan".
+On February 8, 2023, the band unveiled a second single "Godhead" and its corresponding music video.
 On March 7, 2023, the band premiered the third single "Red Fur" with a music video.
-At the same time, they officially announced that their upcoming seventh studio album, Mother, is set for release on May 12, 2023 while also revealed the album cover and the track list.
+At the same time, they officially announced that their upcoming seventh studio album, Mother, is set for release on May 12, 2023, while also revealing the album cover and the track list.
 On April 12, one month before the album release, the band published the fourth single "Mother, Pt.
 4" along with a music video.
 The music video for "Disco Kill Party" was released May 12, 2023, coinciding with the album release.

 On September 19, 2024, the band announced they would be going on hiatus to "reassess our future".

+On December 29, 2025, Lukas announced he had left the band to focus on his new project, SIFYN.